 In other words – you can make the claim but it’s by no means certain (unlikely we think) that your condition will be recognised.
 And so you will not be protected under ADA.

 That doesn’t seem fair at all.
 We all know that it’s a genuine issue and all we’re asking for is to be provided with an alternative solution to satisfy the testing.

-In the UK there is a little more flexibility and recognition but again, this flexibility is almost “discretionary” and dependant on individual cases.
+Here in the UK there is a little more flexibility and recognition.
+But again, this flexibility is almost “discretionary” and dependant on individual cases.

 For example, the following guidance has been given to all Mandatory Drug Testing (MDT) personnel directly involved in drugs testing in prisons:

 Some prisoners have a psychological condition called shy bladder syndrome.
 This prevents them passing urine if they are observed or pressurised.